 - Are you – as a personal trainer – even allowed to recommend supplements?

-Fact.
-Personal trainer insurance probably won't cover you if you are sued due to dietary supplement recommendations.
+Personal trainer insurance probably won't protect you if you are sued over your dietary supplement recommendations.

 So, Can You Be A Personal Trainer?